SkyHenryk/KBL-ANN/README.md

 tensorboard --logdir=./logs/kbl_ANN_L0.0001_W1000_T10001
 ```

-**Warning : the logdir name is depends on learning rate, weight size and traning times.**
+**Warning : the log folder name is depends on learning rate, weight size and traning times.**

 ## How did I make the data pre-processing?